 Our department is known for its collegial atmosphere and its student-centered approach in providing excellent classroom instruction and research opportunities.

-The Department of Biological Sciences has a strong commitment to undergraduate student research and encourages student participation at local, regional and national science meetings.
+The Department of Biological Sciences has a strong commitment to both undergraduate and graduate student research and encourages student participation at local, regional and national science meetings.
 Research is an increasingly important element in undergraduate education, and it helps our graduates gain admission into graduate and professional schools, and obtain good jobs.

 We are located in a modern, state-of-the-art science building with high-tech equipment, enhanced space and updated teaching facilities.